e-mail: bok@dhit.pl

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Additionally, miniscule components of these products are able to complicate diagnosis after entering the body.
+• Possible danger arising from small pieces of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+It's also worth noting that miniscule components of these magnets have the potential to hinder the diagnostic process after entering the body.

 Under no circumstances should neodymium magnets be brought close to GPS and smartphones.